Metal–organic framework: MIL-53

-MIL-53 MOFs possesses a "wine rack" structure.
+MIL-53 MOFs possess a "wine rack" structure.
 These MOFs have been explored for anisotropy in Young's modulus due to the flexibility of loading, and the potential for negative linear compressibility when compressing in one direction, due to the ability of the wine rack opening during loading.

 Zirconium-based MOFs

-Zirconium-based MOFs such as UIO-66 are a very robust class of MOFs (attributed to strong hexanuclear Zr_6 metallic nodes) with increased resistance to heat, solvents, and other harsh conditions, which makes them of interest in terms of mechanical properties.
-Determinations of shear modulus and pelletization have shown that the UIO-66 MOFs are very mechanically robust and have high tolerance for pore collapse when compared to ZIFS and carboxylate MOFs.
-Although the UIO-66 MOF shows increased stability under pelletization, the UIO-66 MOFs amorphized fairly rapidly under ball milling conditions due to destruction of linker coordinating inorganic nodes.
+Zirconium-based MOFs such as UiO-66 are a very robust class of MOFs (attributed to strong hexanuclear Zr6 metallic nodes) with increased resistance to heat, solvents, and other harsh conditions, which makes them of interest in terms of mechanical properties.
+Determinations of shear modulus and pelletization have shown that the UiO-66 MOFs are very mechanically robust and have high tolerance for pore collapse when compared to ZIFs and carboxylate MOFs.
+Although the UiO-66 MOF shows increased stability under pelletization, the UiO-66 MOFs amorphized fairly rapidly under ball milling conditions due to destruction of linker coordinating inorganic nodes.

 Applications

 Hydrogen storage

 Molecular hydrogen has the highest specific energy of any fuel.

-However unless the hydrogen gas is compressed, its volumetric energy density is very low, so the transportation and storage of hydrogen require energy-intensive compression and liquefaction processes.
+However, unless the hydrogen gas is compressed, its volumetric energy density is very low, so the transportation and storage of hydrogen require energy-intensive compression and liquefaction processes.
 Therefore, development of new hydrogen storage methods which decrease the concomitant pressure required for practical volumetric energy density is an active area of research.
 MOFs attract attention as materials for adsorptive hydrogen storage because of their high specific surface areas and surface to volume ratios, as well as their chemically tunable structures.

 Compared to an empty gas cylinder, a MOF-filled gas cylinder can store more hydrogen at a given pressure because hydrogen molecules adsorb to the surface of MOFs.
 Furthermore, MOFs are free of dead-volume, so there is almost no loss of storage capacity as a result of space-blocking by non-accessible volume.
 Also, because the hydrogen uptake is based primarily on physisorption, many MOFs have a fully reversible uptake-and-release behavior.
 No large activation barriers are required when liberating the adsorbed hydrogen.
 The storage capacity of a MOF is limited by the liquid-phase density of hydrogen because the benefits provided by MOFs can be realized only if the hydrogen is in its gaseous state.

 The extent to which a gas can adsorb to a MOF's surface depends on the temperature and pressure of the gas.
-In general, adsorption increases with decreasing temperature and increasing pressure (until a maximum is reached, typically 20-30 bar, after which the adsorption capacity decreases).
+In general, adsorption increases with decreasing temperature and increasing pressure (until a maximum is reached, typically 20–30 bar, after which the adsorption capacity decreases).
 However, MOFs to be used for hydrogen storage in automotive fuel cells need to operate efficiently at ambient temperature and pressures between 1 and 100 bar, as these are the values that are deemed safe for automotive applications.